jhildenbiddle/css-vars-ponyfill/README.md

 ### options.updateDOM

+- Type: `boolean`
+- Default: `true`

 Determines if the ponyfill will update the DOM after processing CSS custom properties.

-When `true`, legacy browsers will have a `<style>` node appended with ponyfill-generated CSS.
-If specified, modern browsers with native custom property support will apply [options.variables](#optionsvariabls) values using the native [style.setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method.
+When `true`, legacy browsers will have a `<style>` node appended with ponyfill-generated CSS and modern browsers with native support will apply [options.variables](#optionsvariabls) as custom properties using the native  [style.setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method.
 When `false`, the DOM will not be updated by the polyfill in either modern or legacy browsers, but ponyfill-generated CSS can be accessed with either the [options.onSuccess](#optionsonsuccess) or [options.onComplete](#optionsoncomplete) callback.

-- Type: `boolean`
-- Default: `true`

 **Example**